jvelar01/BicimadGrupo13/README.md

 This repository contains data and scripts related to the analysis of BICIMAD, a public bicycle sharing system in Madrid, Spain.
 The repository includes a folder, `datos`, which contains the extracted information from the registers of BICIMAD for the years 2017 and 2018, and of March of 2019.
 Additionally, the repository includes a PDF document, `Memoria_Práctica_BICIMAD___PRPA.pdf`, which provides a detailed explanation of the study and the business case, showcasing the insights obtained from the analysis.
 The folder `program` contains all the necessary items to execute the analysis.

 In the folder `program` the user will find two files.
 This is in case the user does not want to use the Raspberries PI cluster.
-In case the user wants to use the cluster, he or she must use the python script by the name of `bicimad_cluster.py` inside this folder.
+In case the user wants to use the cluster, he must use the python script by the name of `bicimad_cluster.py` inside this folder.
 If not, he must use the other file.

 ## Files
 - `Ejecucion_cluster`: This txt file shows the upload and execution of the script in the Raspberries PI Cluster.